mjs375/Portfolio/README.md

     - **Github Actions (workflows)**: *wherein certain actions are performed everytime someone pushes to a git repository (CI/CD), e.g. checking style or that units tests still pass. [.yaml/.yml]*
   - **Selenium + ChromeDriver**: *client-side testing that simulates opening a web browser and interacting with it with a Web Driver.
 Create a file that interacts with the webpage, running a series of accumulating tests as development advances.
 The file will run through the website and interact with it at computer-speed, saving time in the long run (rather than doing the full suite of accumulating tests manually).*
   - ```★☆☆☆☆``` **{WebScraping}**: *URRLLIB, BeautifulSoup, MechanicalSoup*
+  - **Docker**: *instead of running a program on your own computer, your run it inside a virtual 'container' with specific packages installed, &c.– more importantly, when working on a group project, all the programmers have the exact same specifications.
+It also works when deployed– the program can be run by clients inside the same container so you don't have to program for every possible computer that could run it.
+Docker is lighter than a Virtual Machine, in that it is just a container, not an entire virtual computer running its own OS.*